compbio/sars-cov-2-mutation-fingerprints/README.md

 # if you don't have julia
 bash setup.sh
 ```
-If you already have Julia, then you don't need to run `setup.sh`; you can instead install from inside Julia:
+If you already have Julia, then you don't need to run `setup.sh`, instead using:
 ```
 # if you have julia
-import Pkg; Pkg.add(path="."); using sarscov2primers
+julia -e 'import Pkg; Pkg.add(path="."); using sarscov2primers;'
 ```

 ## Usage